AlbertaSat/ex2_ground_station_website/INSTALL.md

 docker run --rm -it --network=host ground_website:latest
 ```

+To exit the container, type `exit`

-The Dockerfile tells docker to start the container with a bash shell:
+The Dockerfile tells docker to start the container with a bash shell, which means that all of the commands will be the same as when you're not running the app in a docker container.
+[Skip down to the Usage section to read more](#usage)
-Do `flask run` to run the app.
-Do `python3 manage.py recreate_db` to erase the database.
-Do `python3 manage.py seed_db` to seed the database with data.
-Do `cd groundstation/static && npm run build` to rebuild the React frontend.
-Do `exit` to exit the container.

 ---